whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 ## TODO
 - More parameter tuning for the Tiramisu network.
-- Trying other different methods in preprocessing and integrate more preprocessing methods before feeding processed images into the network.
+- Applying more methods for image filtering and variance-detection before feeding the frames into the network.

 ## Authors